In a way, we're all living in the matrix: moving around within an illusion of freedom when really our lives are dictated by technology.

 Are you interacting with a real person, or an automated program?
 Sometimes, it's hard to tell

 For years, science fiction writers have been telling us robots are going to take over the world.
-Turns out, they were right.
+It turns out they were right.

 Tech is changing the way we use maps and get to our destination.
 Are we better off?